Skip to main content

 Restorative sleep, particularly the deep, slow-wave sleep (SWS) phase, is the primary period during which the body executes the programs for repair and resynchronization.
 During SWS, the inhibitory neurotransmitter GABA becomes dominant in the cortex, brain temperature drops, and cerebral glucose metabolism decreases, allowing for the clearance of metabolic byproducts like amyloid-beta.

 Systemically, the profound suppression of the sympathetic nervous system and HPA axis during SWS creates the ideal low-cortisol, low-insulin environment for anabolic and restorative processes to occur.
-This is when the of Growth Hormone (GH) is at its peak, driven by hypothalamic GHRH.
+This is when the nocturnal pulse of Growth Hormone (GH) is at its peak, driven by hypothalamic GHRH.

 GH acts on the liver to produce Insulin-Like Growth Factor 1 (IGF-1), creating the somatotropic axis that governs systemic tissue repair, protein synthesis, and lipolysis.
 The age-related decline in SWS quality is directly linked to somatopause, the corresponding decline in GH/IGF-1 levels, which accelerates the accumulation of metabolic and cellular damage.
 Therapies using peptides like Tesamorelin, a potent GHRH analogue, are designed to specifically restore this nocturnal GH pulse, thereby augmenting the intrinsic repair functions of SWS.